 One metric traders use in the final 30 minutes is the Weight Of Money, which helps to estimate the direction the odds will head next.
 This can be useful for securing a price that’s likely to keep steaming as the ‘off’ approaches.

-Be warned though: the odds don’t simply ‘choose’ a direction and continue going that way — up and down fluctuations are to be expected.
+Be warned though: the odds don’t simply pick a direction and continue going that way — up and down fluctuations are very common.

 Identify Human Influences

-It’s in our nature is to form opinions and act on them — no matter how irrational they might be.
-And when humans get it wrong, it creates value betting opportunities.
-The most common human factors which influence the horse racing markets are:
+It’s in our nature is to form opinions and act on them, no matter how irrational they might be.
+But when humans get it wrong, it creates value betting opportunities.
+The most common human factors influencing the horse racing markets are:

-Finding a way to identify exaggerated market movements and false-alarms is extremely powerful to any trader, and it drastically improves their chances of beating the Betfair SP.
-In particular, traders should look for “herding” — because odds tend to revert back to where they ought to be after they have moved too far in one direction or another.
+Finding a way to identify exaggerated market movements and false-alarms is extremely powerful to any sports bettor or trader, and it drastically improves their chances of beating the SP.
+In particular, traders should look for “herding” — because odds tend to revert back to where they ought to be after they have moved too far in one direction or another during a flurry of activity.

 Approach 3: Analyse Past Data

-If you know the factors that impact the results of sporting events, then you may be in a position to find inaccuracies in the odds.
-Inaccuracies imply that there’s value to be taken.
-And value bets, over time, will beat the Closing Line and make a profit.
+If you know the factors that impact the results of sporting events, then you may be in a position to find inaccuracies (and therefore value) in the odds.
+Value bets, over a large enough sample of bets, are likely to beat the Closing Line and make a profit.

 Horse racing is one of the best sports to analyse for past trends.